microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy Azure Health Data Services workspace and FHIR service/Readme.md

 + **Azure Subscription:** You must have rights to deploy resources and assign roles at the resource group scope in your Azure subscription (e.g. [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) role or [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) and [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator)).

-+ **Azure Active Directory (AAD):** You must have the ability to create applications and service principals in your Azure Active Directory (AAD) tenant.
++ **Azure Active Directory (AAD):** You must have the ability to create application registrations and service principals in your Azure Active Directory (AAD) tenant.
 You will need the [Application Developer](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#all-roles) role in your tenant or your tenant needs to have the `Users can register applications` setting is enabled.

 You will also need to have [Postman](https://www.getpostman.com/) installed - either the desktop or web client.